realdatadriven/etlx/README.md

 ## **Configuration Details**

 ### **ETL Metadata (YAML)**
 The ETL process is defined using YAML metadata in Markdown.
-Below is an example:
+Below is an example, enviromental variables cam be accessed by puting @ENV. or just @ in front of the name like @ENV.VAR_NAME or @VAR_NAME, the system will recognize it as a potential env variable, and .env fileon the root is suported to laod them:

 ```markdown
 ```yaml
 name: Daily_ETL